 Include facts and figures which can be backed up by reliable research.
 Statistics, numbers and graphs demonstrate that you have thoroughly explored the topic and you know what you’re talking about.

 If your post is more light-hearted, don’t shy away from gifs; they can be a great way to add entertainment to your post.

 Readers aren’t looking for your sweeping statements.
-Make sure, when thinking about how to write quality content for your website, that you research your topic carefully by checking multiple sources for the same information and double-check that it’s consistent.
+Make sure, when thinking about how to write quality content for your website, that you research your topic carefully by checking multiple sources for the same information and double-checking that it’s consistent.
 Avoid quoting and providing links to Wikipedia and other discredited websites because your post will lose some of its value if it’s associated with these.

 When trying to write great content for a website - making sure that the content you create is up-to-date is very important.
 This is because if readers find information on your website that has changed and is no longer accurate, it can be misleading for them and they would, consequently, be reading information which is incorrect.
 For example, if you say that something was ‘built exactly 123 years ago’, the following year it will not be the same figure, so you will need to update the information each year.
 To avoid this, you could say ‘more than 120 years ago’, which would stay the same for at least 7 more years.

 Additionally, you should try to keep your content evergreen and relevant for the following years.
 For example: ‘how to keep fit’ or ‘how to eat healthily’ are topics that are often searched for and are trending most of the time.